Fast, secure, risk-free booking guaranteed.

 If your group has skiers under the age of 18, contact us prior to booking to make arrangements.

 A 50% non-refundable deposit secures your spot.
 Because your guides need to book hotels and transportation assets far in advance, they request a 50% non-refundable deposit six months (180 days) before departure.
 The full price is paid three months (90 days) before departure.

 If you need to cancel a reservation, please do so in writing (best by e-mail).
 Once your booking is confirmed, you and your Guides enter into financial obligations and they cannot refund payments or release you from your contractual obligations.
 Therefore, it is highly recommended buying cancellation insurance.

 Your Guides will not be deemed to be in default for any delay or failure to perform their obligations under this agreement resulting from acts of God, the elements, war, acts of government, civil or military authorities, natural calamities, catastrophe, fire, flood, accidents, epidemics, shortage of transportation, or any other like events beyond our reasonable control.

-For this trip, we strongly recommend trip and cancellation insurance.
+For these skiing holidays in Japan, we strongly recommend trip and cancellation insurance.
 This protects you from losing your investment in case of illness, injury, or other unforeseen events.
 Because booking hotels, transportation, etc. in foreign countries requires planning ahead and often has no potential for refunds, your guides cannot offer refunds on the trip.